HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/navigating-assets.md

 The Asset Types tree shows asset types (along with the device count per type) that you have access privileges to.

-1. Go to *Assets → Overview → Asset Types* to open the Asset Types tree.
+1. Go to *Assets → Overview → Types* to open the Asset Types tree.
 2. Click an asset type to open its Assets by Type page.
 For example, if you click Network Device, the Network Devices Assets By Type page will open.
 3. Click an asset to open its Dashboard.